fweller/os-manifesto/author-experience.md

-Flint’s Linux/UNIX Experience
+# The author's Linux/UNIX Experience

 - 1993-1998 SunOS and later Solaris on Sun servers
-    - Used at university for email, chat, programming, hacking
+  - Used at University
 - 1995-1996 Attempted to configure an x86 PC to be a Linux server
   - Slackware install using 40+ floppy disks
   - Miserable experience that resulted in total failure
 - 1998-2002 PowerPC Apple iMac
   - Started with MacOS 8 but disliked it
   - Switched to Yellow Dog Linux, but didn’t understand RPM packages
   - Switched to MacOS X beta and liked it
 - 2002-2020 Cygwin running on top of Windows
   - Gave me a Bash shell for scripting my Xilinx builds
   - Later used scripting for synchronizing all my computers
   - Eventually switched from Cygwin to WSL
-- 2002-2010 Occasional use of Linux on a x86 PC
+- 2002-2020 Occasional use of Linux on a x86 PC
   - Debian attempted a few times but met with failure
   - Ubuntu was the only distro that installed successfully
   - Mostly using Windows
   - Ocasionally testing OpenBSD
 - 2010-2020 Occasional use of Linux on older laptops
   - Ubuntu is the only distro I used consistently
   - Other distros I tried are Mint and Fedora
   - Successfully used Yocto Project to build Linux for Freescale iMX6
-- 2015 MacBook Pro and MacOS
+- 2015-2024 MacBook Pro and MacOS X
   - Extremely good computer
   - Homebrew package manager
-    - MacOS was excellent.
-It is basically BSD with a nice GUI
+  - MacOS X is excellent, it is basically BSD with a nice GUI
 - 2020 Heavy use of Linux
   - Purchased a laptop to use with Linux only
   - Linux quickly becomes my primary OS on personal and work computers
-    - Started with Ubuntu 18.04, upgraded to Ubuntu 20.04, but ended up disliking Ubuntu after 21.04 due to Gnome
+  - Started with Ubuntu 18.04, upgraded to Ubuntu 20.04, but ended up distro-hopping after 21.04 due to Gnome
   - Distro hopping a lot, mostly with VMs, but sometimes to real hardware
   - Purchased an Intel NUC specifically to test Linux distros and my install scripts
   - Switched from Ubuntu to Kubuntu to Mint before settling on Siduction (Debian)